honojs/middleware/packages/inertia/README.md

 ## Usage

 Define your `rootView` as its own function — it returns the HTML shell that boots the SPA — then pass it to the middleware.
-Use the `serializePage` helper to embed the page object safely:
+Use the `serializePage` helper to embed the page object inside the `<script>` tag that Inertia's client adapter reads from on boot:

 ```ts
 // app/root-view.ts